Mashed Potatoes for Two

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-My Best Mashed Potatoes recipe – scaled down for 2!
+This recipe for Mashed Potatoes for Two is exactly what you need when you’re doing a mini Thanksgiving, date night, or small supper.
 They are just 3 ingredients (plus salt and pepper) and so simple they barely even need a recipe.

-Mashed potatoes make the perfect moat to hold all that gravy on the plate, plus they taste great with everything.
+Creamy mashed potatoes make the perfect moat to hold all that turkey gravy on the plate, plus they taste great with everything.
 Even cranberries!
 For some, it’s the best part of the dinner.

-Of course, there’s a million recipes out there, but in case you’re looking for an old-school, classic mashed potato recipe that really lets the flavor of the potato shine, make this one.
-It is tried and true and absolutely foolproof.
+Of course, there are a million recipes out there, but in case you’re looking for an old-school, classic mashed potato recipe with a creamy texture that really lets the flavor of the potato shine, make this one.
+This homemade mashed potatoes recipe is tried and true and absolutely foolproof, and in this version, it’s scaled down for just two.

 Recipe ingredients